Get Started

 For bulk checks, run curl -I https://yoursite.com/page in terminal to see headers instantly.
 Pipe multiple URLs through a script to spot inconsistencies across your site.

-Common red flags: missing Cache-Control entirely (defaults to heuristic caching), conflicting Expires and Cache-Control values, or public directives on authenticated pages.
+Common red flags, missing Cache-Control entirely (defaults to heuristic caching), conflicting Expires and Cache-Control values, or public directives on authenticated pages.
 Fix these first to reclaim wasted bot visits and speed up indexing of fresh content.
+And start with the static-asset offenders, that’s where the bleed is loudest.

 Developer hands typing server configuration code on laptop keyboard